crguezl/learning-vue-geting-started-guide/src/events.md

 When called, the method `showAdvice` receives as arguments the additional arguments of the `this.$emit('give-advice', this.possibleAdvice[randomAdviceIndex])`: that is, the randomly generated element of the `possibleAdvice` array.

-This mechanism allows to the root component to obtain information from the child component `magic-eight-ball`
+This mechanism allows to the root component to obtain information from the child component `magic-eight-ball`.
+See lab [crguezl/vuejs-components-basics-plan-picker-component](https://github.com/crguezl/vuejs-components-basics-plan-picker-component) for another example.

 <script>